esling/esling.github.io/_pages/atiam-ml-1-nearest-neighbors.md

 # Nearest neighbors

 <div markdown = "1">
-The present tutorials corresponds to the same first lesson and follows the introductory developments performed in the [previous tutorial](/atiam-ml-0-intro/).
+This tutorials corresponds to the same slides following the introductory developments performed in the [previous tutorial](/atiam-ml-0-intro/).
 Based on the features computed, we will implement a simple *querying* and *classification* system based on [Nearest Neighbors](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm).
 </div>{: .notice--blank}

 # Reference slides